ScienceOfComputerProgramming/SCICO-D-20-00070/INSTALL.md

 bash demonstration.sh
 ```

-The demonstration is largely non-interactive, although may need to close the nano editor and paging screens as they are
+The demonstration is largely non-interactive, although the user may need to close the nano editor and paging screens as they are
 launched.

 Git and sciit sub-commands are also available as normal for cloning existing repositories and installing sciit.
 See